constantinadrian/Caterpillar_Montessori_MS_1/README.md

         2. At the top of repository click on "Settings"

-        3. Once you are in settings scroll down to "Github Pages"
+        3. Once you are in settings scroll down to "GitHub Pages"

         4. Under "Source", click the dropdown called "None" and select "Master Branch".

-        5. After the page automatically refresh scroll down again on "Github Pages" and I will see live link to the published site.
+        5. After the page automatically refresh scroll down again on "GitHub Pages" and I will see live link to the published site.

   - #### Local Clone